up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 ![WAS-110 firmware upgrade](install-8311-community-firmware-on-the-bfw-solutions-was-110/was_110_upgrade.webp)

-2. At the __Firmware Upgrade__ page, browse for `local-upgrade.img` from the extracted download, and click __Upgrade__.
+2. From the __Firmware Upgrade__ page, browse for `local-upgrade.img` from the extracted download, and click __Upgrade__.

 Patiently wait out the process, 4 to 5 minutes, or until the web session becomes unresponsive.